Interfacing ADC0808 with 8051 Microcontroller

 HIGH

-A 16x2 LCD is connected with 89s52 microcontroller in 4-bit mode.
-Control pin RS, RW and En are directly connected to pin P2.0, GND and P2.2.
+A 16x2 LCD is connected with an 89s52 microcontroller in 4-bit mode.
+Control pins RS, RW and En are directly connected to pin P2.0, GND and P2.2.
 And data pin D4-D7 is connected to pins P2.4, P2.5, P2.6 and P2.7 of 89s52.
-ADC0808 output pin are directly connected to port P1 of AT89s52.
-Address line pins ADDA, ADDB, AADC are connected at P3.0, P3.1, and P3.2.
+ADC0808 output pins are directly connected to port P1 of AT89s52.
+Address line pins ADDA, ADDB, and AADC are connected at P3.0, P3.1, and P3.2.

 ALE (Address latch enable), SC (Start conversion), EOC (End of conversion), OE (Output enable) and clock pins are connected at P3.3, P3.4, P3.5, P3.6 and P3.7.

-And here we have used three potentiometers connected at pin 26, 27, and 28 of ADC0808.
+And here we have used three potentiometers connected at pins 26, 27, and 28 of ADC0808.

-A 9 volt battery and a 5 volt voltage regulator namely 7805 are used for powering the circuit.
+A 9-volt battery and a 5-volt voltage regulator, namely 7805, are used for powering the circuit.

 ADC0808 Interfacing with 8051 circuit diagram